 Mother Bird Symbolism: Birds that Represent Motherhood

 Indeed, bird mother symbolism is a language that sings touching, subtle songs that lull each of us into comforting, dreamy thoughts of nourishment, security, and an assurance that (just like mom says) “everything will be alright.”
 Sappy?
 Maybe.
 But consider the mother bird.
-Symbolism of this comforting picture is legion.
+The symbolism of this comforting picture is legion.

 Bird Symbolism Associated with Motherhood